khuloodrizwan/super_admin/README.md

 This project demonstrates a secure login/registration system where:
 - **Admin users** (khulood@gmail.com) are redirected to the Dashboard
 - **Regular users** are redirected to their Profile Card
-- Authentication is handled using JWT tokens and bcrypt password hashing

 ## ✨ Features